The Frozen City

 The Frozen City is a novel by David Arscott and David J. Marl published in 1984.

 Plot summary

-The Frozen City is a novel in which a city is under a cruel regime, with movement restricted by mazelike streets.
+The Frozen City is a novel in which a young man lives in a city which is under the leadership of a cruel regime.

 Reception

 Dave Langford reviewed The Frozen City for White Dwarf #62, and stated that "Not particularly new or astonishing in itself, this gains freshness and force from the allegorical presentation.
 A modest success.
 Fantasy's so hidebound that it's still a novelty for authors to suggest that even a benign dictatorship, or monarchy, may not be a good thing."